mfontanadev/wishflower/README.md

-## This a POC app to show how to integrate MongoDB to Node JS
+## This a POC app to show how to integrate MongoDB to Node JS and use Socket.io
-Explanation in few words, the app let you send requests (wishes) and see them in a wish tree.
+Explanation in few words, the app let you send wishes (using REST messages) and see them in a wish tree.

 Enjoy at: https://wishflower.herokuapp.com/